X-Mid 1P Tent

 Q) Why polyester over nylon?

-A) The main reason is that nylon absorbs water so it expands (or “sags”) about 4% when wet which results in a poor pitch that looks and performs poorly.
+A) The main reason is that nylon absorbs water in wet conditions so it expands (or “sags”) about 4%.
+In the rain that results in a limp pitch which looks and performs poorly.
 4% expansion is an additional 6″ over distance of the fly, which is very noticeable.
 This is a common problem in nearly all lightweight tents, but low weight polyester fabrics are finally available which solve this.
 Polyester still has stretch in the weave of the fabric (which spreads forces during harsh conditions), but virtually no sag, so it avoids wilting in the rain.

 While nylon is a bit stronger, this difference in strength is commonly overstated because it is only 15-20% and nylon immediately loses about 10% of its strength when wet (unlike poly).
 Then nylon further degrades much faster during UV exposure, so a year down the road, polyester is likely the stronger material.
 That’s why it’s taking over, with numerous lightweight companies making the switch over the last year or two.

 Q) Why aren’t you using DCF/cuben fiber?

 A) The dyneema fibers in DCF are undoubtably super strong, but DCF as a material is not more durable than 20D polyester because it has no stretch to spread forces, the outer mylar layers handle abrasion poorly, and it can delaminate due to torsion or folding.
 So the claims about it being “bombproof” are misleading.
 The dyneema fibers are, but the composite material is not.
 It has a lifespan about half that of a nylon or polyester tent.
 Other disadvantages are that it is quite bulky (the packed size is about 50% greater) and it sheds snow poorly because it sticks.